HamidKarimi-Rouzbahani/mrc-cbu-openscience-2021/_episodes/external-lesson_3.md

 ## Q&A about publication notification and confirmation of data

 > ## Discussion `15 min`
-> WHow does publication notification work at MRC CBU?
+> How does publication notification work at MRC CBU?
 {: .discussion}